USMAN1626/Orderly--MERN-based-web-application/README.md

 # 🏨 AUA Hotel App

-AUA Hotel App is a Flutter-based mobile application that allows users to browse hotel listings, book rooms, and manage their bookings and profile with ease.
+AUA Hotel App is a MER-based mobile application that allows users to browse hotel listings, book rooms, and manage their bookings and profile with ease.

 ---